PrathamAhuja1/Semantic-Segmentation/README.md

 🚀 New Project: Image Segmentation with Deep Learning 🌐

-I'm excited to share my latest project on Image Segmentation using deep learning techniques! 📸

 Project Overview:
 This project focuses on implementing and comparing different deep learning models for image segmentation.
 Specifically, I developed custom U-Net and SegNet models to segment images into meaningful parts based on pixel-level predictions.